CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

    ![](images/a67.png)

-   >**Note: The application might take around 5min to reflect, you can continue with the next task come back and refresh the page to view the changes**
+   >**Note: The application might take around 5 minutes to reflect, you can continue with the next task come back and refresh the page to view the changes**

 1. To test instant global failover in action, try the following steps **(Step 3 to Step 8 are optional)**: